riptidewave93/npn2-debian/README.md

 - Completed builds output to `./output`
 - To cleanup and clear all builds, run `sudo ./build.sh clean`

+## Flashing
+- Take your completed image from `./output` and extract it with gunzip
+- Flash directly to an SD card.
+Example: `dd if=./neo-core2*.img of=/dev/mmcblk0 bs=4M conv=fdatasync`

 ## To Do
-* Fixup /boot mounting when flashed to emmc
-* Bring back kernel overlay support
+* Bring back kernel overlay support (hoping this gets mainlined for arm64)

 ## Notes